ChrisLTD/cheat_sheets/rails cheat sheet.md

 To get your assets to properly compile on heroku, change your production.rb file to say true here instead of false:` config.assets.compile = true
 `

+## Dokku

+Push app:`
+git push dokku master
+`

+In your production group, you'll likely want these two gems:`
+# postgres
+gem 'pg'
+# for logging
+`
+gem 'rails_12factor'

+SSH into server to run dokku commands.
+Use `dokku --help` for list of commands.